rantisijaber/Book-Library/README.md

 - Maven

 I am currently working on:
+- Adding meaningful comments throughout the code to improve clarity and explain functionality.
+- Building a frontend using Thymeleaf for dynamic, server-rendered web pages
 - Integrating Spring Security for authentication and role-based access control
-- Building a frontend using Thymeleaf for dynamic, server-rendered web pages

 Setup:
 1. Clone the repository